The Polya-Szego principle in the fractional setting: a glimpse on nonlocal functional inequalities: Stability of some Geometric Inequalities in the Fractional Setting

-admits a (unique) solution given by the ball, the goal is to prove that, under the measure constraint, the deficit $D(\Omega):=\mathcal{F}(\Omega)-\mathcal{F}(B)$ can be bounded from below by some positive function of the Fraenkel asymmetry.
-A very flexible technique in the local setting is the \emph{Selection Principle} introduced in \cite{CicLeo}, which is based on a penalization argument and on the regularity of quasiminimizers of the perimeter.
+admits a (unique) solution given by the ball, the goal is to prove that, under the measure constraint, the deficit $D(\Omega):=\mathcal{F}(\Omega)-\mathcal{F}(B)$ can be bounded from below by some positive function $g$ of the Fraenkel asymmetry, namely A very flexible technique in the local setting is the \emph{Selection Principle} introduced in \cite{CicLeo}, which provides a way to extract a sequence $(E_h)_h$ of nearly optimal sets for a quantitative geometric inequality from arbitrary minimizing sequences.
+Then, using compactness and regularity results, one shows that $(E_h)_h$ converges (after suitable translations) to a ball, in the sense that and satisfies uniform estimates of the second variations, which leads to the desired inequality.
 These tools have been adapted to the fractional perimeter in \cite{FiFuMaMiMo} obtaining the following quantitative form of \eqref{eq:fracisoine} \begin{theorem} For every $N\ge 2$ and $s_0\in(0,1)$ there exists a positive constant $C_{N,s_0}>0$ such that

 for every $s\in[s_0,1]$ and for every $0<|\Omega|<\infty$.
 In particular, if $|\Omega|=|B|$, then

 \end{theorem}

 \begin{remark} Some comments are in order.
 It can be proved via a counterexample that the power 2 in the right-hand side of \eqref{eq:ffmmm} is sharp.
 Nevertheless, the Selection principle does not allow to find an explicit constant $C_{N,s_0}$, though it is conjectured that $C_{N,S_0}\approx\frac{C'_N}{s_0}$ as $s_0\to 0^+$. \end{remark}